iliassoto/SDLB_getting_started_training/use_case/use_case.md

-# Use cases

-## Option 1 - Compute road-distances for e-vehicle chargers within 100km radius.
+# Hands-on use case

-## Option 2 - Compute EU energy production/consumption index
+## Case - Compute EU energy dependency index

 The goal of this use-case is to calculate the energy production vs. consumption (avg. over the last 5 years) of each country in Europe in order to measure a rough dependancy KPI.
 In other words, we want to measure *how well a country can sustain its own energy needs*.